Aidan-McNay/fast-robots-docs/docs/lab9.rst

    going into the ground, but our top-down world frame assumes it increases rotating out of the ground

-From here, we're left with usable x-y coordinate pairs to plot

 Mapping the Lab
 --------------------------------------------------------------------------

-I used this strategy to map not only the 4 given points in the lab environment, but 3 additional points as well to help better map the
+I mapped not only the 4 given points in the lab environment, but 3 additional points as well to help better map the
 space: